eminorhan/vqgan-gpt-video/README.md

 This is my personal copy of Songwei Ge's [TATS](https://github.com/SongweiGe/TATS) repository for video generation customized for my own purposes.

 ## Training
-The VQGAN and GPT parts of the model are trained separately.
-Example usages for training each part are provided below.
+The VQGAN and GPT parts of the model are trained separately (first VQGAN, then GPT).
+Examples of how to train each part are demonstrated below.

-1. **VQGAN:** To train a VQGAN model on a set of videos:
+**VQGAN:** To train a VQGAN model on a set of videos:
 ```python
 python -u train_vqgan.py \
     --embedding_dim 256 \